AFGHANISTAN

 US State Department Human Rights Practices Report 1998

-Kyrgyzstan is in what used to be the Soviet Union.
+Kyrgyzstan used to be part of the Soviet Union.
 Since it became independent, "elders' courts" have sprung up, which inflict floggings (no details given).

 Gives examples of floggings in Peru, Chile and Mexico in the 16th and 17th centuries.